Azure/cortana-intelligence-price-analytics/Technical Deployment Guide/TechnicalDeploymentGuide.md

 # Interactive Pricing Analytics Solution: Technical Deployment Guide

 This document explains how to deploy the default configuration of the Interactive Pricing Analytics Solution.
-It is intended for technical personnel who deploy the solution and connect it to the business data warehouse.
+It is intended for technical personnel who will deploy the solution and connect it to the business data warehouse.

 ## Outline